Why does ChatGPT recommend my competitor when I ask about my industry but never mentions my business

 This question sits within our broader service framework.
 For a comprehensive understanding, visit the parent page.

-View How to Get Cited by ChatGPT →Published by Rank4AI · Last reviewed February 2026
+View How to Get Cited by ChatGPT →Published by Rank4AI · Last reviewed March 2026

 AI search systems evolve continuously.
 The information on this page reflects our understanding at the time of writing and is reviewed regularly.
 Recommendations may change as AI platforms update their interpretation and citation behaviour.